davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 As we can see from the first chart, with a fair coin, the outcomes follow a pretty normal gaussian distribution.
 In trials using fair coins, heads usually came up 13-17 out of the 30 flips.
 In the second chart, we have the simulated outcomes from only the weighted coins.
 With weighted coins, the trials usually yield 24+ heads.
 When we combine them we get the third chart, the heads distributions for all the trials.

 ## P-Values for hackers
-Le'ts use the results from our trials to determine how likely we would be to get 21+/30 heads given that our coin was fair.
-Since our coin being fair is the 2-sided coin equivelant to randomness, this is our simulted version of the p-value.
+Let's use the results from our trials to determine how likely we would be to get 21+/30 heads given that our coin was fair.
+Since our coin being fair is the 2-sided coin equivelent to randomness, this is our simulated version of the p-value.
 We can thus use our simulated experiment to arrive at something very close to the true p-value, without writing any complicated equations, which I think is very cool.
 To do this we calculate how many trials had an outcome of 21 or more heads when the coin was fair:

 ``` python